var wpdm_url = {"home":"https://atotaxrates.info/","site":"https://atotaxrates.info/","ajax":"https://atotaxrates.info/wp-admin/admin-ajax.php"};

 Can a tax offset be refunded?

 If an offset value is higher than the tax otherwise payable, only some tax offset rules allow a refund of the difference.
-Franking credits are one such example of a refundable tax offset, and the Health Insurance tax offset is another (subject to conditions).
+Franking credits are one such example of a refundable tax offset, and the Health Insurance tax offset is another.

 Some tax offsets are provided (or applied) automatically at the time of tax assessment, based on contents of your tax return and other information already available to the Tax Office.